 Do you have a couple of essential oils at home?
 Or maybe even a full box, and you’ve been wondering what oils you can use and how?
-You read about aromatherapy for dogs, and you about to buy some essential oils, but you’re overwhelmed by the online choice as well as all the information?
+You read about aromatherapy for dogs, and you are about to buy some essential oils, but you’re overwhelmed by the online choice as well as all the information?

 There are lots of different things essential oils can do with their small but mighty aromatic compounds.
 For instance, some of them can even calm you and your dog down while others can cheer you both up.
-They can also improve your focus, enhance your beauty regime, heal your skin and much more.
+They can also improve your focus, enhance your beauty regime, heal your skin, and much more.

 Safety considerations are so important when it comes to using essential oils with our canine friends because, without a doubt, dogs are more sensitive to them than we are.

 Here are some basic guidelines to follow when using essential oils for dogs:

 1) Always use high-quality essential oils from a reputable and trusted supplier.
 If you need any help to choose one, comment below.

 2) Dilute.
 Always.
 This is so so important!
 Use a dilution of 1 – 2 %, meaning 10 drops of essential oil in 15ml of carrier oil such as sweet almond oil, olive oil, etc.

 3) Dilute your essential oils in natural ingredients such as carrier oil, for example, sweet almond oil, olive oil, or jojoba oil.
 When diluting in shampoo, choose one that is as natural as possible.

 4) Do not use essential oils in or close to the eyes, directly on the nose, or in the anal or genital areas.